Sean Henry (administrator): Biography

 Henry worked his way up from the concession stands at Jones Beach State Parks to executive-level positions within the NHL.
 In May 1999, he became the COO of the Tampa Bay Lightning, a role he held permanently until December 2008 and on a consulting basis from January 2009 to August 2010.
 In 2004, the Lightning won the Stanley Cup against the Calgary Flames and Henry was among those who had their name engraved on the Cup.
 He joined the Nashville Predators franchise in 2010, assuming his role of President and Alternate Governor on September 7 of that year.
-Michelle Kennedy became the new President and Alternate Governor on July 14, 2023, allowing Henry to focus on his role as CEO and the organizations growing sports and entertainment portfolio.
+Michelle Kennedy became the new President and Alternate Governor on July 14, 2023, allowing Henry to focus on his role as CEO and the organization's growing sports and entertainment portfolio.

 A Long Island native, Henry attended the State University of New York for his Bachelor's degree.
-He is the uncle of M3 Technology's COO Michael Caton..
+He is the uncle of M3 Technology's COO Michael Caton.
 Henry and wife Tracey live in Franklin, Tennessee, have four children, and one grand daughter.
 They are active in their children's schools, activities and countless charities; The Weaver Center, The YWCA, Monroe Carrell Jr. Children's Hospital at Vanderbilt, College scholarships, Wings of Liberty among countless other initiatives.